 What keeps me going is that there is so much life in this city to see and document.
 This project has taken me to neighborhoods and cities I would never have explored on my own.
 The other thing is simply the “hunt”, the obsession to find that next great photo.

-Besides continuing on my Los Angeles series, I have been working on a project documenting California’s Central Valley, it’s towns and vast industrial agriculture.
-I also have a book possibly coming out this summer with Kozu Books in the UK that focusing on my Los Angeles work.
+Besides continuing on my Los Angeles series, I have been working on a project documenting California’s Central Valley, its towns and vast industrial agriculture.
+I also have a book possibly coming out this summer with Kozu Books in the UK that focuses on my Los Angeles work.